stefantaubert/quora-competition/src/README.md

   <img alt="find_common_questions Screenshot" src="../screenshots/find_common_questions.PNG">
 </p>

-The first version creates a new 'testset' which contains your question (which can be any question) combined with all questions of the trainingsset as questionpairs.
+The first version creates a new dataset which contains your question (which can be any question) combined with all questions of the trainingsset as questionpairs.
 This new set is gonna be predicted and the pairs with the highest predictions are returned.
 Unfortunality the results were not good enough, so I have to implement the second version.

+## Getting Started

 # Installation
 The source only only works with python 3.6.0